 West Utica Homeownership Project

-Through a New York State Affordable Housing Corporation (AHC) grant, RMV and the UMHA are in the process of constructing seven single-family modular homes.
+Through a New York State Affordable Housing Corporation (AHC) grant, the UMHA has constructed seven single-family modular homes.
 These homes will be part of the West Utica/City of Utica Homeownership project.
-RMV anticipates that construction will be completed by September 2012 and homes sold by December 2012.
+UMHA anticipates that construction will be completed by September 2012 and homes sold by December 2012.

 The project involves the new construction of seven single-family homes on the site of the former Lincoln School in the West Utica neighborhood in the City of Utica (925 Downer Avenue and 1020 Mathews Avenue).
 Of the seven units to be developed, there will be one accessible 3-bedroom and six 4-bedroom units.